-The effectiveness of this approach depends heavily on the precision with which the $\phi(pc,e)$ are evaluated.
-If $\mathbf{unknown}$ is returned for a case where it can in fact be shown that $pc \Rightarrow e$ (or that $pc \Rightarrow \neg e$), it is possible that SPIN will explore infeasible paths through M{seq} , or paths through M{par} that are not consistent with the one followed by M{seq} .
+The effectiveness of this approach depends heavily on the precision with which the $\phi(pc, e)$ are evaluated.
+If unknown is returned for a case where it can in fact be shown that $pc \Rightarrow e$ (or that $pc \Rightarrow \neg e$), it is possible that SPIN will explore infeasible paths through $M{\rm seq}$, or paths through $M{\rm par}$ that are not consistent with the one followed by $M{\rm seq}$.
 In these cases the analysis might produce a spurious result, i.e., it might report that a violation has been found when one does not really exist.
 However, since the analysis is conservative, i.e., it only ignores a branch when it is certain that the branch cannot be taken, a positive result guarantees that the two programs are equivalent.
-The procedure used by our implementation to determine φ is described in Section 3.1; it is very lightweight but precise enough to yield a conclusive result in all of the examples we have studied.

-A useful byproduct of this method is the set of pairs (pc, \mathbf{y}) produced by SPIN in analyzing M{seq} .
+A useful by product of this method is the set of pairs (pc, \mathbf{y}) produced by SPIN in analyzing M{seq} .
 These can be used to establish the correctness of the sequential program, although exactly how this is done would depend on the particular program.
 For the Gaussian elimination example, each of the matrices that corresponds to a \mathbf{y} in one of the pairs can be checked, by a series of assertions, to satisfy the conditions of reduced row echelon form.

-In summary, our method to compare a sequential and parallel version of a numerical program consists of the following steps: (1) build a SPIN model $M{\rm seq}$ of the sequential program in which the floating-point computations (and perhaps some integer computations) are represented symbolically, and in which branches are modeled using non-deterministic choices and a path condition variable; (2) in a similar way, build a SPIN model $M{\rm par}$ of the parallel program; (3) put these together to form a composite model, in which first $M{\rm seq}$ is executed, then $M{\rm par}$ (using the same path condition variable), and which ends with assertions stating that the outputs of $M{\rm seq}$ and $M{\rm par}$ agree; (4) use SPIN to check that the assertions of the composite model can never be violated.
+In summary, our method to compare a sequential and parallel version of a numerical program consists of the following steps: (1) build a SPIN model M{seq} of the sequential program in which the floating-point computations (and perhaps some integer computations) are represented symbolically, and in which branches are modeled using non-deterministic choices and a path condition variable; (2) in a similar way, build a SPIN model M{par} of the parallel program; (3) put these together to form a composite model, in which first M{seq} is executed, then M{par} (using the same path condition variable), and which ends with assertions stating that the outputs of M{seq} and M{par} agree; (4) use SPIN to check that the assertions of the composite model can never be violated.